Skip to content

 Notes

-This function assumes flow_dir uses Grass 1-8 notation: 1=NE, 2=N, 3=NW, 4=W, 5=SW, 6=S, 7=SE, 8=E
+This function operates on flow_dir BEFORE conversion to MOBIDIC notation, so input is expected in standard GRASS r.watershed 1-8 notation: 1=NE, 2=N, 3=NW, 4=W, 5=SW, 6=S, 7=SE, 8=E

 Examples:

->>> flow_dir = np.array([[2, 2], [2, 2]]) # All cells flow north
+>>> flow_dir = np.array([[2, 2], [2, 2]]) # All cells flow north (Grass code 2)

 >>> flow_acc = np.array([[1, 1], [3, 4]]) # Different accumulation